Dallinger/Dallinger/docs/source/configuration.rst

     ``sandbox`` (MTurk sandbox), and ``live`` (MTurk).

 ``title``
-    Title of the HIT on Amazon Mechanical Turk.
+    The title of the HIT on Amazon Mechanical Turk.

 ``description``
-    Description of the HIT on Amazon Mechanical Turk.
+    The description of the HIT on Amazon Mechanical Turk.

 ``keywords``
-    Comma-separated list of keywords to use on Amazon Mechanical Turk.
+    A comma-separated list of keywords to use on Amazon Mechanical Turk.

 ``lifetime``
     How long in hours that your HIT remains visible to workers.